tasdemirbahadir/VerySimplePythonWeb/README.md

 ## Testing

-* To run the test cases, go to the root folder of the project with cmd and thpe "nosetests".
+* To run the test cases, go to the root folder of the project with cmd and type "nosetests".
 Because you have the python scripts folder path in your environment path variable, the system will recognize the command and run the created tests.

 ## Contributing